benjaminion/upgrading-ethereum-book/src/book.md

 Who am I writing for?
 For people like me!
 People who enjoy understanding how things work.
 But more than that, who like to know _why_ things are the way they are.

 Although I am an Eth2 staker, and an Ethereum user, I am not writing primarily for stakers or users here.
-Some of the generic material on [Staking](/appendices/staking) may be relevant (once I have written it), but for practical purposes you will find better help in places like the excellent [Ethstaker](https://ethstaker.cc/) community.
+Some of the generic material on [Staking](/appendices/staking) may be relevant (once I have written it), but you will find better help in places like the excellent [Ethstaker](https://ethstaker.cc/) community.

 The scope of the book concerns (what I consider to be) the Ethereum&nbsp;2.0 protocol.
 Ethereum&nbsp;2.0 has become a less well-defined term recently.
 But for me, it broadly includes,
   - all things proof of stake and the beacon chain,